imheresamir/conjurer/README.md

 * Verify user accesses to secrets
 * Implement other endpoints including secret creation
 * Return appropriate HTTP error codes
+* Use diesel ORM instead of tokio_postgres?
+Server is probably vulnerable to SQL injection at the moment.
 * Un-hardcode things
 * Way more error checking
 * Tests